-- If the creditor chooses to sell a debt that is subject to a DMP, the debt-buyer is generally obliged to honour the existing plan for as long as it operates in accordance with the negotiated terms.
+- If the creditor chooses to sell a debt that is subject to a DMP, the debt-buyer or debt collection agency are generally obliged to honour the existing plan for as long as it operates in accordance with the negotiated terms.
 It is essential that you inform us if you are notified of a debt assignment.

 - You have consented for us to deduct any Monthly Payments, arrears or other notified contractual costs which may fall due, from the Client Account or via your current or previous payment method.
 If you have selected Debit Card as your current or previous payment method, then you may not raise any charge backs with your card issuer if we have distributed the Monthly Repayment to your creditors.

-- You may choose to pay a monthly sum greater than the agreed monthly payment, for us to pay Priority Creditors on your behalf in accordance with any payment arrangements we have agreed with you.
+- You may choose to pay a sum greater than the agreed payment, for us to pay priority creditors on your behalf in accordance with any payment arrangements we have agreed with you.
 We will notify you if a surplus accumulates in the Client Account.
 If there is a shortfall then we will notify you who will be paid as a matter of priority.
-Any monies paid into the Client Account in respect of your agreement that is deemed to be a mixed remittance (i.e. not client money), will be reconciled within one business day.
+Any monies paid into the Client Account in respect of your agreement that is deemed to be a mixed remittance (i.e. not client money), will be reconciled within 1 business day.

 - It is your right to communicate with your creditors at any time but we recommend that you keep calls short, polite and always advise the creditor or their agent of our appointment, quoting your Client ID.
-Please forward any postal communication you receive from creditors, their debt collectors or their legal agents to us as soon as possible.
+Please forward any postal communication you receive from creditors, their debt collectors or their legal agents to your Personal Debt Adviser.
 We will hold this on your case record.

-- Reviews are conducted by us no less frequently than annually, based upon the anniversary of you starting your DMP or the last review date.
+- Reviews are completed if there is a change in your circumstances or at least annually, based upon the anniversary of you starting your DMP or the last review date.
 Your creditors may periodically request reviews.
 If reviews are delayed or missed the creditors can terminate any payment arrangements that we may have negotiated.